Quick Summary

 4. Make use of a CDN (Content Delivery Network)

 • A CDN is another way of speeding up your WordPress website.
 It allows you to host images on the server to lessen image load times.
-Furthermore, CDNs are helpful in storing and potentially migrating your website to a new host.
+Furthermore, CDNs can help store and potentially migrate your website to a new host.
+This is one of the best tactics for WordPress website speed optimization.

 5. Decrease Image Sizes